oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 2b - Mixing SD and Non-SD Claims

-In this example, a variant of Example 2a, the issuer decided to apply selective disclosure only to some of the claims.
+In this example, a variant of Example 2a, the Issuer decided to apply selective disclosure only to some of the claims.
 In particular, the `country` component of the `address` is contained in the JWT as a regular claim, whereas the rest of the claims can be disclosed selectively.
 Note that the processing model